alanjones2/Alan-Jones-article-code/stgrid/draft.md

 ````
 _Listing 3_

-Here we create an empty two dimensional array and then, in each container, we assign two columns to that array.
-And this enables us to write code exactly as in _Listing 2_.
+Here we create an empty two dimensional array and then, in each, we use container and assign two columns to each array element.
+This gives us a two dimensional array and this enables us to write code exactly as in _Listing 2_.

 Again, though, while this works well, scaling it up to a larger grid will result in much more cumbersome code.